wso2-attic/esb-connectors/concur-connector/concur-connector-1.0.0/org.wso2.carbon.connector/README.txt

 				Note: Use OAuth Code returned from above step (1) for code URL parameter.
 Use the Consumer Key and Consumer Secret returned from step (b) for client_id and client_secret URL parameter.

+     k) Update the Concur properties file at location "Integration_Test/products/esb/4.8.1/modules/integration/connectors/src/test/resources/artifacts/ESB/connector/config" as below.
-     i) Following fields in the property file also should be updated appropriately.
+		Following fields in the property file should be updated appropriately.

 	    1) imageContentType - the content type of the image to be added.
 		2) imageFileName - the name of the image file to be added with the image extension.
+Set the resourceDirectoryRelativePath property to the relative path leading to this attachment file.
 		3) timeOut - waiting time for completing the requests before querying any further.
 		4) transactionAmount - the total amount of the expense in the original currency, with up to three decimal places for create a Quick Expense Entry.
 		5) updatedTransactionAmount - the total amount of the expense in the original currency, with up to three decimal places for update a Quick Expense Entry.